Amanda Reed | Washington, DC

-Amanda recently moved into her apartment in Washington, DC across the street from Smithsonian National Zoological Park.
+Amanda (she/her) recently moved into her apartment in Washington, DC across the street from Smithsonian National Zoological Park.
 She lives alone, hasn’t made many friends, and her whole family lives far away.
 She finds unexpected comfort in the company of her new neighbors, the captive lions.
 Their regular roars remind her to use this time to tap into her calling.

 I live in a pocket of Northwest Washington, DC situated so close to Smithsonian National Zoological Park, I can hear African lions roar from my apartment.